-To learn more about how our firm can help you navigate the legal process for a personal injury case, contact the Law Offices of Adam M. Smallow at (410) 777-8960 for a free consultation.
+To learn more about how a car accident lawyer in Aberdeen can help you navigate the legal process for a personal injury case, contact the Law Offices of Adam M. Smallow at (410) 777-8960 for a free consultation.

 Leading Causes of Negligent Injuries in Maryland

 The Maryland Department of Health and Mental Hygiene reported that the most frequent causes of injury-related visits to the emergency department in 2013 were falls, accidents related to motor vehicles, and being struck by or against an object or person.